Grants

 For information on how the lifetime limits for Pell Grants are calculated for the "equivalent of six years" visit the Federal Student Aid website.

 The TEACH Grant (Teacher Education Assistance for College and Higher Education) Program provides grants for students who intend to teach in high-need fields in low-income schools.
-The program is available only to students admitted into an eligible teaching credential or graduate program at Cal State L.A.
+The program is available only to students admitted into an eligible PBAC teaching credential or graduate program at Cal State L.A.
 Effective 23-24, post-baccalaureate credential students pursuing a credential offered via the Integrated Teacher Education Program (ITEP) are ineligible for TEACH Grant funds.
 Additional information is available on the TEACH grant webpage

 State Grants